Campaign Delivery Optimization

 Troubleshooting Low Delivery

-Make sure that all of the line-items and tactics that need to be spending are enabled.
-See The Campaign Builder content.
+Make sure that all of the line items and tactics that need to be spent are enabled.

-Review the assigned budgets on the make sure everything is set up as expected.
-See The Campaign Builder content.
+Review the assigned budgets to make sure everything is set up as expected.

 Maximize Your Inventory